snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Tested the email authentication functionality which we developed in mutiple screens.

 Email notification for ride reject/accept for driver has been completed.

+I’m able to complete the password reset email notification functionality for the rider and driver account.The email contification contains OTP.